 - Leading oncology franchises in both solid tumors and hematologic malignancies led by OPDIVO and YERVOY as well as REVLIMID and POMALYST;

-- A top five immunology/inflammation franchise led by ORENCIA and OTEZLA; and
+- A top five immunology/inflammation franchise led by ORENCIA; and

 - The #1 cardiovascular franchise led by ELIQUIS.